brendanok/ECO_395M_Homework_3/ECO395_Exercises_03.md

 Washington D.C. during high alert times.
 So they accounted for that in the second model to see if would change their results.

-<b>4.
-Below I am showing you “Table 4” from the researchers’ paper.
-Just
-focus on the first column of the table.
+**4. Below I am showing you “Table 4” from the researchers’ paper.
+Just focus on the first column of the table.
 Can you describe the model being estimated here?
-What is the conclusion?</b>
+What is the conclusion?**

 The model measures the reduction in crime in Washington D.C. during high alert days.
 The model also uses a dummy for crime incidents in District